strikles/blog/content/post/21-june-2020/index.md

 08:47am - Illegal sentence of forcing me to feel high frequency vibrotactile stimuli focused on the palms of my hands and feet to induce hypersensitivity and hyperhidrosis combined with more noxious stimuli with increased amplitude and duration focused on my genitals in order to force me to think about the many times premature ejaculation was forced upon me to sabotage intercourse since I was 18 and to force a genital self-mutilation followed by suicide.

 08:49am - Attempt to force me to commit suicide by focusing a high amplitude noise payload on my inner ears and forcing me to feel vibrotactile sensation in my skull and ears.

+08:50am - Illegal sentence of forcing me to feel high frequency vibrotactile stimuli focused on the palms of my hands and feet to induce hypersensitivity and hyperhidrosis combined with more noxious stimuli with increased amplitude and duration focused on my genitals in order to force me to think about the many times premature ejaculation was forced upon me to sabotage intercourse since I was 18 and to force a genital self-mutilation followed by suicide.